-The ability to identify and track the locations of a piping damage or failure and its root cause is essential to comprehensively maintaining the safety and integrity of the high energy piping systems.
+The ability to identify and track the locations of a piping damage or failure and its root cause is essential to comprehensively maintaining the safety and integrity of the high-energy piping systems.
 Once the root cause of the failure/damage is properly identified, a long term plan can be implemented to ensure the failures/indications have been rectified.
-Proper and current documentation is critical to managing failures and indications and can be done in real-time with the use of a data management program such as the 4-SYTE System Strategy.
+Proper and current documentation is critical to managing failures and indications, and can be done in real-time with the use of an effective data management program.